xpolicy/xpolicy/README.md

 Fine-grained access control policy and enforcement for modern applications.

-XPolicy implements the flexible attribute-based access control model, which _encompasses_ almost all access control paradigm.
+XPolicy implements the flexible attribute-based access control model, which _encompasses_ most access control paradigms.
 The wide range of rules allows you to define and enforce extremely specific policies.

 # Quick start